yukiarimo/yuna-ai/README.md

 - Hardware Acceleration
 - Web App Support (PWA)
 - Kawai Framework support
-- Platform Compatibility
 - Web User Interface (WebUI)
 - GPU and CPU Support
 - Customizable
-- Yuna API
-- Open Source
+- Open Source and Free
-- Free
 - No External APIs
 - No Internet Connection Required
 - No Data Collection
-- Fast
-- Easy to Use and Install
+- Easy to Use and Fast Install
 - Multi-Platform Support
+- Multi-User Support

-Future Features:
+#### Future Features:
-- Telegram and Discord API
+- Multi-web, Internet access, and outer APIs
-- Voice Recognition
-- Voice Synthesis
+- Voice Recognition and Voice Synthesis
-- 2D and 3D Animation
+- 2D and 3D Animation Model Support
 - AGI (Artificial General Intelligence) Model
-- Multi-Language Support
 - Multilingual Support
-- Multi-User Support
-- Browser ONNX Model
 - WebRTC Support
 - Multimodality
-- Realtime Learning
+- Realtime RLHF Learning
-- Reinforcement Learning From Human Feedback
-- Internet access and outter APIs
+- Realtime Data Processing and Analysis

 ## Privacy Assurance
 Yuna AI is intended to run exclusively on your machine, guaranteeing privacy and security.
 I will not appreciate any external APIs, especially OpenAI!
 Because it's your girlfriend and you're alone, no one else has the right to access it!

 Yuna's model is not censored because it's unethical to limit individuals.
 To protect yourself, follow these steps:

 1. Never share your dialogs with OpenAI or any other external platforms
 2. To provide additional data for Yuna, use web scrapping to send data directly to the model or using embeddings
-3. One server for one user.
-No public demos.

-### External APIs
-Any external APIs are forbidden!
-To protect yourself, follow these steps:
-1. Never share your dialogs with OpenAI or any other external platforms
-2. To provide additional data for Yuna, use web scrapping to send data directly to the model or using embeddings
+3. If you want to share your data, use the Yuna API to send data to the model
-3. One server for one user.

 ## Getting Started
 This repository contains the code for a Yuna AI, which was trained on a massive dataset.
 The model can generate text, translate languages, write creative content, roleplay, and answer your questions informally.